Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 In Australia, you can register trademarks for various things such as words, names, colors, logos, slogans, specific 3D shapes, sounds, scents, holograms, movements, packaging designs, tastes, and textures.

-Does registering a trademark in Australia grant me any rights?
+Does registering a trademark in Australia grant me any rights in Australia?

 No, you don't need to register a trademark to have rights to it.
 In Australia, the "First to Use" rule means that the person who uses the trademark first has full rights to it, even if they haven't registered it.